Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Natural Policy Gradient Algorithm to Solve CMFC Problem

 where $\epsilon_{\mathrm{bias}}$ is defined in Assumption \ref{ass_9}, $K_1, K_2$ are constants, and $e\triangleq \frac{1}{\sqrt{N}}[\sqrt{|\mathcal{X}|}+\sqrt{|\mathcal{U}|}]$.
 The sample complexity of the process is $\mathcal{O}(e^{-6})$. \end{theorem}

 Theorem \ref{npg_theorem} states that the solution of (\ref{problem_2a}) with $\zeta=-2G_C$, obtained via Algorithm \ref{algo_1} closely (within an error of $\mathcal{O}(e)$) approximates the optimal objective value obtained by solving the $N$-agent problem (\ref{problem_1}).
 Moreover, the obtained policy also satisfies the constraint of (\ref{problem_1}).
 The sample complexity of the whole process is $\mathcal{O}(e^{-6})$.
+Since the submission of this paper, some new developments have occurred in the field of algorithm design for CMDPs \citep{bai2023achieving,mondal2024sample}.
+In particular, \cite{mondal2024sample} have recently proposed an algorithm that can achieve $e+\sqrt{\epsilon_{\mathrm{bias}}}$ optimality error and zero constraint violation with $\Tilde{\mathcal{O}}(e^{-2})$ sample complexity.
+We believe that the result of Theorem \ref{npg_theorem} can be improved to $\Tilde{\mathcal{O}}(e^{-2})$ if one utilizes the algorithm suggested by \citep{mondal2024sample} for solving our CMARL problem.
+However, the verification of such a possibility is left for future research.